Skip to content

 quadratic form

-Orthogonal projections of multidimensional ellipsoids – II – the surface of the projection is a lower dimensional ellipsoid
+Orthogonal projections of multidimensional ellipsoids – II – the surface of the projection image is a lower dimensional ellipsoid

 How to compute confidence ellipses – II – equivalence of Schelp’s basic construction method for confidence ellipse with other approaches